jampp/geeks/_src/_posts/2017-01-31-learning-rtb.markdown

 event $E$ is the conditional probability $p(E|C,T)$ of getting that event by printing some creative $C$ in the context of the current RTB transaction $T$.
 Why is it so important for our business to have good estimates of these rates?
-Simply because we sell conversions but we pay for impressions.
+Simply because we sell conversions, but we pay for impressions.
 For example, suppose one client pays us $\$1$ per install and we estimate the install conversion rate to be around $0.1$ (just cheating... real world figures are well under a dismaying $0.001$ `:(`).
 Then, assuming our creative is going to get printed, we should expect an average profit of $\$0.1 - c$, where $c$ is the expected cost of the impression.
-If our rate estimates are grossly miscalculated we will be losing money by valuating the expected income too low (thus missing opportunities with $c < \$0.1$) or too high (thus buying non-opportunities with
-$c > \$0.1$)[^risk].
-The bottom line is that our bidder may be able to pick an optimal pair (bid, creative) for the market transaction in course from:
+If our rate estimates are grossly miscalculated, we will be losing money by valuating the expected income too low (thus missing opportunities with $c < \$0.1$) or too high (thus buying non-opportunities with $c > \$0.1$)[^risk].
+The bottom line is that our bidder might be able to pick an optimal pair (bid, creative) for the market transaction in course from:
-(i) The estimated conditional conversion rate for the goal event.
+1. The estimated conditional conversion rate for the goal event.
-(ii) Our customer valuation of the goal event.
+2. Our customer valuation of the goal event.
-(iii) The budget constraint for the advertising campaign.
+3. The budget constraint for the advertising campaign.
-(iv) A narrow-minded profit maximization behavior.
+4. A narrow-minded profit maximization behavior.

 In order to estimate conversion rates, we implemented a SGD (Stochastic Gradient Descent) algorithm or, more specifically, [a FTRL-P][ftrlp] (Follow the